ncatlab/nlab-content/pages/8/5/6/0/658/content.md

 ### Original sources

-The original _published_ source for profunctors is
+The original published source for profunctors is

 * [[Jean Bénabou,]] _Les distributeurs_, Univesit&#233; Catholique de Louvain, Institut de Math&#233;matique Pure et Appliqu&#233;e,  rapport 33,  1973

 based on several series of lectures starting in 1969, but these notes are hard to come by.
 They are available from the author by request.
+Much (if not most) of the existing work on profunctors has been developed by B&#233;nabou.

-[[Marta Bunge]] independently developed some of the theory of profunctors in her 1966 PhD thesis
+[[Marta Bunge]] independently considered profunctors in chapter 3 of her unpublished 1966 PhD thesis

 * [[Marta Bunge]], _Categories of Set-Valued Functors_, University of Pennsylvania, 1966